News

 There is a misconception that plastics, including polyester, can be infinitely recycled without degradation.
 However, each recycling process degrades the polymer, leading to the production of lower quality products over time.
 Despite claims from organizations like Textile Exchange that recycled polyester garments can be continuously recycled without a loss of quality, there are concerns about the overall sustainability of polyester production and recycling.

-Some experts argue for a reduction in the use of plastic in general, urging for a shift towards natural fibers like cotton, hemp, and wool, which have lower environmental impacts compared to polyester.
+Some experts argue for a reduction in the use of plastic in general, urging a shift toward natural fibers like cotton, hemp, and wool, which have lower environmental impacts compared to polyester.
 While recycled polyester (rPET) does have a lower energy footprint than virgin polyester, it still requires more energy than natural fibers.

 In light of these considerations, there is a growing call for fashion brands and consumers to prioritize sustainable materials and production methods, moving away from an over-reliance on polyester and disposable plastic goods.
 Despite the potential for recycled polyester to play a role in a circular economy, the broader impact of polyester production and recycling processes should be carefully evaluated.